Mandy Martin

-Mandy Martin (18 November 1952 – 10 July 2021) was an Australian painter and printmaker.
-She was involved in the development of feminist art in Australia from the mid-1970s and as exhibited widely in Australia and internationally.
-She used the art she created as part of the ongoing debate on climate change, an area in which she was "prolifically active".
-Based in Canberra for many years, she was also a lecturer at the Australian National University (ANU) School of Art from 1978 to 2003.
-As well as being a visual artist, Martin was an adjunct professor at the Fenner School of Environment and Society at the ANU College of Medicine, Biology and Environment.
+Amanda Laura de Rose (Mandy) Martin (18 November 1952 – 10 July 2021) was an Australian painter, printmaker, feminist, and environmentalist.
+She was involved in the development of feminist art in Australia, as well as in supporting climate change action.
+Based in Canberra, she was also a lecturer at the Australian National University (ANU) School of Art (1978-2003), and an adjunct professor at the Fenner School of Environment and Society at the ANU College of Medicine, Biology and Environment.
+She exhibited widely in Australia and internationally, including the National Gallery of Australia and the Guggenheim Museum.

 Early career

-Born in Adelaide, South Australia, in 1952, Martin attended Presbyterian Girls' College (now Seymour College), which did not offer art classes at the time.
-Martin completing her arts training at the South Australian School of Art (1972–1975).
-She exhibited her works on paper, including strongly politically-motivated posters (produced as limited edition prints, not as posters).
+Born in Adelaide, South Australia in 1952, Martin attended Presbyterian Girls' College (now Seymour College), which did not offer art classes at the time.
+Martin completed her arts training at the South Australian School of Art (1972–1975).
+She exhibited her works on paper, including strongly politically-motivated posters (produced as limited edition prints).
 As her concepts developed, Martin explored the medium of oil paint.

-Martin made her mark early in her career in the 1975 exhibition Fantasy and Reality, organised by the Women's Art Movement at the University of Sydney with Jude Adams, Frances Budden and Toni Robertson.
-In 1976, Martin was part of a group exhibition celebrating the United States Bicentennial in the small group exhibition America As We See It at the Hogarth Galleries in Sydney, showing alongside Brett Whiteley and Ann Newmarch.
+Martin made her mark early in her career in the 1975 exhibition, Fantasy and Reality, organised by the Women's Art Movement at the University of Sydney with Jude Adams, Frances Budden and Toni Robertson.
+In 1976, Martin was part of a group exhibition celebrating the United States Bicentennial in the small group exhibition, America As We See It, at the Hogarth Galleries in Sydney, showing alongside Brett Whiteley and Ann Newmarch.

 Martin had initially pursued her creative expression through producing works on paper.
 Even though her work had long been about making social commentary, an exhibition of her prints on paper in 1977 examined her restrained interpretation of the subjects of corruption in big business and the exploitation of workers.
-This exhibition could be seen as a pivotal point in her career as Martin transferred her method of expression through prints and posters to other art mediums, importantly painting with oils.
-The art critic Sasha Grishin had admired her drawing but hoped the artist would find a less literal way of expressing her ideas.
-There was a resurgence of interest in poster art in the last 1980s and Martin's early poster work was included in an exhibition at Australian Girls Own Gallery (aGOG) in Canberra as the issues dealt with in the mid-1970s had not changed.
+This exhibition could be seen as a pivotal point in her career, as Martin transferred her method of expression through prints and posters to other art mediums, importantly painting with oils.
+The art critic, Sasha Grishin, admired her drawing but hoped the artist would find a less literal way of expressing her ideas.
+There was a resurgence of interest in poster art in the last 1980s, and Martin's early poster work was included in an exhibition at Australian Girls Own Gallery (aGOG) in Canberra as the issues dealt with in the mid-1970s had not changed.